AFLplusplus/AFLplusplus/README.md

   * When instrumenting targets, afl-cc will not supersede optimizations.
 This allows to fuzz targets as same as they are built for debug or release.
   * afl-fuzz' `-i` option now descends into subdirectories.
+  * afl-fuzz will skip over empty dictionaries and too large test cases instead of failing.

 ## Contents